Accessory Exercises for Powerlifting: Enhance Your Lifts

 Boost your compound numbers with better accessories

-When it comes to powerlifting, many people only think of the big 3 compound lifts, which are the squat, the bench, and the deadlift.
-While those compound movements are the main pieces of the powerlifting puzzle, they are not all that a powerlifter focuses on in their training routines.
-One of the biggest mistakes I see in the gym is powerlifters focusing way, way, way too much on their compound work.
+When it comes to powerlifting, many people think the only exercises that need to be completed are the big 3 compound lifts, which are the squat, the bench, and the deadlift.
+While those compound movements are the main pieces of the powerlifting puzzle, especially when it comes to a competition, they are not the only exercises that a powerlifter focuses on in their training routines.
+One of the biggest mistakes that can be seen in the gym is powerlifters focusing way, way, way too much on their compound work.
 If you are a powerlifter, then the vast majority of your training needs to involve the squat, bench press, deadlift, or slight variations of those lifts, but how do you strengthen certain components of those lifts?
-This is where accessory movements for powerlifting, such as leg presses, arm workouts, rack deadlifts, and much more come into play.
+This is where accessory movements for powerlifting, such as leg presses, or arm workouts, maybe even rack deadlifts, and much more come into play.

 Let’s get started.